Natural Strategies for the Epstein-Barr Virus

 • Stevens-Johnson Syndrome.
 This is an upper respiratory tract illness.
 Not much is known at this point about EBV’s role, only that there appears to be a link.

 • Multiple Sclerosis.
-A study (April 2006) indicates that EBV may in some way alter the immune system and put a person at greater risk of developing MS. Some believe that infection with EBV may actually double the risk of getting MS 15-20 years later.
-Considering most of us have been infected, this may be something we want to watch as researchers learn more.
+A recent study (April 2006) indicates that EBV may in some way alter the immune system and make a person at greater risk of developing MS. Some believe that infection with EBV may actually double the risk of getting MS 15-20 years later.
+Considering most of us have been infected, this may be something we want to watch as researchers learn more

 Natural Strategies for the Epstein-Barr Virus – Diet